sayachannouta/hv_detection/README.md

-Fork of the original hv_detecc to make it compilable as easier as possible.
+Fork of the original hv_detecc for standalone testing.